 There are many reasons to scuba dive in the Maldives; superb visibility up to 40m, teeming biomass in warm waters and exhilarating drift dives are but a few.
-Near the top of the list must be the excellent opportunities the Maldives affords to dive with majestic whale sharks.
+Near the top of the list must be the excellent opportunities that the Maldives affords to dive with majestic whale sharks.

 To ensure their continued presence, 3 Marine Protected Areas (MPAs) were created in June 2009 by a government that is fast becoming environmentally conscientious.
 In addition, awareness of the importance a healthy marine environment plays in attracting international tourists is increasing.

 Are these projects just in the nick of time?
 The whale shark has been categorised as vulnerable on the IUCN Red List of Threatened Species.
 Will the creation of these MPAs be enough to turn back the tide and save these gentle giants?

 Indigenous fishing communities have long targeted whale sharks for their fins and liver oils.
 The ban on fishing of whale sharks, imposed in June 1995 by the Ministry of Fisheries and Agriculture, has been marginal in its impact, but a large percentage of these sharks are still found with injuries from human causes - ghost nets, boat propellers, aborted finnings and harpooning.